Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 -

-The intermediate/advanced pump track to continue progression and keep interest in the area for all ages and skill levels.
+The intermediate/advanced pump track is to continue progression and keep interest in the area for all ages and skill levels.

 -